Pindapinda/personal-webpage/content/event/SummerSOC/index.md

     country: Greece
     country_code: GR

-summary: On the 16th Symposium and Summer School On Service-Oriented Computing I will be an invited speaker on the topic of data market design
+summary: On the 16th Symposium and Summer School On Service-Oriented Computing I will be an invited speaker on the topic of data market design.
 abstract: "T.B.D."

 # Talk start and end times.